rogeriolaguilar/cloud-infrastructure/README.md

 To see Nomad UI: http://nomad-server-ip:4646

 ## Scale up
-The cluster automatically bootstrapped with no human intervention, to simulate a failure scenario or scaling of the cluster again modify the `terraform.tfvars` file, increase the number of instances to 5 and then re-run `terraform plan` and terraform apply`.
+The cluster automatically bootstrapped with no human intervention, to simulate a failure scenario or scaling of the cluster again modify the `terraform.tfvars` file, increase the number of instances to 5 and then re-run `./terraform.sh plan` and terraform apply`.

 ```bash
 $ terraform plan -var-file=terraform.tfvars